oracle-livelabs/adb/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     FROM json_movie_data_ext m;</copy>
     ```

-2. It should return a result set that looks similar to this:
+2. The above query should return a result set that looks similar to this:

     ![Result of query using Simple Dot Notation](images/analytics-lab-2-step-2-substep-2.png)